Welcome to the Senior Auditors website

 |Go here to search for classes via Colorado.edu.|

-A recent survey told us that favorite courses for auditors include: history, astronomy, literature, art, film, law and music.
+A recent survey told us that favorite courses for auditors include: history, astronomy, literature, art, film, law, music, weather and climate.
 Decisions are most often made according to the individuals’ interest and time availability.
 Auditors commented that they took courses “they never took in college,” “ones that will expand my horizon” or ones that they just have been “yearning to take.”